Fredholm notions in scale calculus and Hamiltonian Floer theory: Introduction

 \section{Introduction}

-Scale calculus has recently been developed by H.~Hofer, K.~Wysocki and E.~Zehnder as part of polyfold theory, which provides an analytic framework for the study of moduli spaces of pseudo-holomorphic curves.
+Scale calculus was developed by H.~Hofer, K.~Wysocki and E.~Zehnder as part of polyfold theory, which provides an analytic framework for the study of moduli spaces of pseudo-holomorphic curves.
 Roughly speaking, such moduli spaces are (compactifications of) sets of equivalence classes of smooth maps which satisfy the Cauchy-Riemann equation, where two maps \(u\) and \(v\) are equivalent provided there exists a holomorphic automorphism \(\phi\) of the domain such that \(u=v\circ \phi\).
 Since these spaces are studied for almost complex structures, there is no readily available algebraic framework, so that they instead are viewed as solution spaces to a nonlinear PDE, modulo a reparametrization action by a usually finite dimensional Lie Group.
-The fundamental analytic difficulty in this setup is that Fredholm theory for the Cauchy-Riemann operator requires a Banach space completion of the space of smooth maps, while reparametrizations do not act differentiably in any known Banach completion.
-(In particular, the action of any nondiscrete reparametrization group on an infinite dimensional space of smooth maps is not differentiable in any H\"older or Sobolev norm, see e.g.\ \cite{McDuff-Wehrheim} for a discussion.)
+The fundamental analytic difficulty in this setup is that Fredholm theory for the Cauchy-Riemann operator requires a Banach space completion of the space of smooth maps, while reparametrizations do not act differentiably in any known Banach completion (see \S\ref{s:calc} and \cite{theguide,McDuffWehrheim}).

 The novel approach of polyfold theory to this issue is to replace the classical notion of differentiability in Banach spaces by a new notion of scale differentiability on scale Banach spaces, which allows for a natural framework of a scale of Sobolev spaces (a sequence indexed by the differentiability of the maps), in which reparametrizations act scale smoothly.
 The resulting scale calculus for scale manifolds is rich enough to establish a regularization theorem for suitably defined scale Fredholm sections with compact zero set, which allows to associate cobordism classes of smooth manifolds to e.g.\ compact moduli spaces of pseudo-holomorphic curves which contain no nodal curves.
 To deal with the latter, polyfold theory introduces a second fundamentally new concept -- generalizing the local models for Banach manifolds to images of scale smooth retractions.

-More details on polyfold theory can be found in \cite{hwz1,hwz2,hwz3,hwz:retract}, the surveys \cite{hofer,theguide}, and its first application to Gromov-Witten theory in \cite{hwz:gw}.
+A brief guide to the notions of polyfold theory used in this paper can be found Appendix \ref{sec:polyfold}.
+More in-depth introductions to polyfold theory can be found in \cite{hwzbook}, the surveys \cite{hoferCD,theguide}, and its applications in \cite{hwz:gw,fh-sft,BDSVW}.